evertslagter/trctranslate/README.md

 2. Then tell Composer to load the plugin:

-        composer require /trctranslate
+        composer require the-red-corner/trctranslate

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for TRCTranslate.

-## TRCTranslate Overview

--Insert text here-

 ## Configuring TRCTranslate

--Insert text here-
+1. Add a section with the handle `translations`.
+2. Add a field with the handle `key` to the `translations` section.
+You also have to include the `title` field for this section.

 ## Using TRCTranslate

--Insert text here-

-## TRCTranslate Roadmap

-Some things to do, and ideas for potential features:

-* Release it
+Use the following syntax to display a translated string in your templates:

+        {{ t('footer.address.phoneNumber') }}

+`footer.address.phoneNumber` is the key of the translation entry.

-Brought to you by [Rens Verschuren](https://theredcorner.nl/)
+Brought to you by [The Red Corner](https://theredcorner.nl/)